The Fifth Annual Tech Econference celebrated the best in undergraduate economics research on May 7, 2025.

 Featured Presenters

 Chloe Gergi is a third-year student majoring in International Relations and Economics with a focus on data analytics.
-She will present From Lawsuits to Losses?
+She presented From Lawsuits to Losses?
 How Patent Litigation Drives Stock Price Volatility Across Firm Sizes.
 Her paper investigates how stock prices respond to patent litigation events across firms of different sizes.

 “ECO225 was the first course that truly challenged me to think like a researcher,” she said.
 “Through my project, I realized how powerful data can be in uncovering patterns that aren’t always obvious—like how firm size and patent litigation shape investor reactions to uncertainty.
 Writing this paper taught me not just technical skills like event studies and regression analysis, but also how to frame questions that connect law, economics, and investor behavior.
 It deepened my interest in using data-driven research to understand real-world risks, and it has motivated me to pursue opportunities that combine economics, law, and technology moving forward.”